catppuccin/sddm/README.md

 ## Usage

 1. Clone this repository locally
-2. Go into the src folder then copy the folder catppuccin-flavour
+2. Go into the `src` folder then copy the folder `catppuccin-flavour` (flavour is replaced with latte/frappe/macchiato/mocha)
-3. Paste the folder to /usr/share/sddm/themes
+3. Paste the folder to `/usr/share/sddm/themes`
-4. Edit the file in /etc/sddm.conf and change the theme in there from whatever was before to catppuccin-flavour
+4. Edit the file in /etc/sddm.conf and change the theme in there from whatever was before to `catppuccin-flavour`

 ## 💝 Thanks to